Lotizzle/alx-low_level_programming/0x12-singly_linked_lists/README.md

+* 0x12.
+C - Singly linked lists:
-Learning how to use linked lists in C
+* Learning how to use linked lists in C